phistuck/monorail-enhancer-extension/README.md

 ## Known Issues
 - Hiding and removing videos from the page does not cancel their download.
 Shame.
 It was a nice try.
 However, the stupid code is left there in case it one day works.
 Note that I deliberately did not use any deprecated mutation events.
-I would want to get in the way of removing them from the platform one day.
+I would not want to get in the way of removing them from the platform one day.
 - Tested in Chrome 51, created by a human - so the supported video and audio extensions are hard coded according to my memory of the supported formats in Chrome 51.

 ## Pull Requests